dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

     # Replace object-name with the object name of kind CSIUnity
     $ kubectl edit csiunity/<object-name> -n <driver-namespace>
     ```
     and modify the installation.
-The usual fields to edit are the version of drivers and sidecars and the environment variables.
+The usual fields to edit are the version of drivers, sidecars and the environment variables.

 * Modify the API object in place via `kubectl patch` command.
    For example if you want to patch the deployment to have two replicas for Unity XT driver then run this command to get the deployment